topbitdu/unidom-category/ROADMAP.md

 1. Improve the Categorizing spec for the ``belongs_to :category, class_name: 'Unidom::Category::Category'`` macro
 2. Improve the Category Rollup spec for the ``belongs_to :ancestor_category, class_name: 'Unidom::Category::Category'`` macro, & the ``belongs_to :descendant_category, class_name: 'Unidom::Category::Category'`` macro

+## v1.6.5
+1. Improve the Category Rollup model for the ancestor_category_is scope, & the descendant_category_is scope
+2. Improve the Category Rollup spec for the ancestor_category_is scope, & the descendant_category_is scope
+3. Improve the Categorizing spec for the category_is scope

 ## v2.0
 1. Improve the Category Rollup model to support the Keyword Arguments